-8 a.m. – Make your way to St. Augustine, less than an hour’s drive from the Jacksonville airport.
+8 a.m. – Make your way to St. Augustine, less than an hour’s drive from the Jacksonville airport and 1.5 hours from Orlando.
 Bonus points for renting a convertible for your trip.
 Just don’t forget the sunscreen!

-11 a.m. – Enjoy the sights as you stroll alongside the Matanzas River, passed the Bridge of Lions and down the cobblestone streets by historic buildings in search of one of the many awesome restaurant options – Harry’s and Columbia are a few of my favorites.
+11 a.m. – Next on your St. Augustine weekend getaway you should take in the sights as you stroll alongside the Matanzas River, passed the Bridge of Lions and down the cobblestone streets by historic buildings in search of one of the many awesome restaurant options – Harry’s and Columbia are a few of my favorites.

 2 p.m. – Go on a tour!
 The Old Town Trolley Tour is great for learning about the city.
 And the Black Raven Pirate Ship experience is a silly, yet relaxing option that the little ones will love.
 If you want something a little spooky, St. Augustine has some great ghost tours once it gets dark – including a unique “Dark of the Moon” Lighthouse tour.